Module 15: Reform Movements

 (Optional) Principles Chart - Part 15

-This section contains instruction for continuing an optional Principles Chart activity to be constructed over all sixteen modules.
+This section contains instructions for an optional Principles Chart activity to be constructed over all sixteen modules.
 Below is a link to the detailed instructions for this activity.

 Step Fifteen of the Principles Chart will add any important principles noted from the background causes, ideals, and activities of the reforms, and their consequences, and how those principles can be applied.
 It is suggested that the student begin this activity before watching the "Guiding Principles" portion of the lecture.
 Then the student may supplement their work after learning additional insights from the Guiding Principles.

-(Optional) Term Project Organization & Writing
+(Optional) Term Project - Finalizing

 As necessary, the student will continue researching their chosen term project topic and organizing the material they have found.
 The student should primarily be concluding the writing (or otherwise creating) the first draft of their term project.
 The student should begin editing and polishing the final draft of their project.
 The student should rework the communication of what they learned, as well as the principles they gained from the historical data, and how it applies to current life and ministry.
-Below is a link to detailed instructions for the entire project.

 Primary Source Reading

 This section contains instructions and resources for the Primary Source Reading activity.
 The student should read a minimum of 10-20 pages from a primary resource or resources discussed in this module's lecture and write or discuss a brief response to their reading.
 Below is a link to detailed instructions for the Primary Source Reading, which contain a list of recommended resources, by module.
+And click the banner below to access a list of recommended resources with links to where they may be found.

-See Primary Sources
+Primary Sources

 Links to Primary Sources